Tinkling Wash with Lemon

 The tinkling wash takes its name from the splashing sound of the water, which is produced when water is poured over the hands and feet.
 The sound of the tinkling water reminds us of “the water of life”, and hopeful images can emerge within, reminiscent of the “eternal stream of life”.
 The quality of touch and attention in connection with lemon water and warmth is of particular importance in this application.

-Partial baths as tinkling washes (hand or foot baths) can be used as a variation, if required, when a further reduction of the application appears sensible.
+Partial baths as tinkling washes (hand or foot baths) can be used as a variation of this, if required, when a further reduction of the application appears sensible.

 - Leg edemas